Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 ### Bug Fixes
-- Fixed a bug where an Effectivity Satellite with multiple DFKs or SDKs would incorrectly handle changes in the corresponding link records, meaning one to many relationships were not getting handled as intended.
+- Fixed a bug where an Effectivity Satellite with multiple DFKs or SDKs would incorrectly handle changes in the corresponding link records, meaning one-to-many relationships were not getting handled as intended.

 ### Improvements
 - Added support for multiple `order_by` or `partition_by` columns when creating ranked columns in the `stage` or `ranked_columns` macros.